bregman-arie/system-design-notebook/README.md

 How to perform system design?
 TODO(abregman): this section is not yet ready

+1. Define clearly the requirements - if requirements are not clear, make sure to clarify them
+2. Answer the question what is the projected traffic?
-1. Define which quality attributes are important for your system - scalability, efficiency, reliability, etc.
+3. Define which quality attributes are important for your system - scalability, efficiency, reliability, etc.
+4. TODO

 ## System Design Interview Tips

-If you are here because you have a system design interview, here are a couple of suggestions
+If you are here because you have a system design interview, here are a couple of suggestions:

+* Choose the simplest architecture that captures the requirements (functional requirements but also expected traffic for example) of the system.
+No need to complicate things :)

 More specific suggestions based on the phase of the interview: